KabohaJeanMark/tribute-trials-review/README.md

 ## Acknowledgments

-- Hat tip to Microverse for the README template, instructions and tutoring.
+- Hat tip to Microverse for the README template, instructions and tutoring
+- Inspired by the Odin Project

 ## Inspirations
--
+- The life of Pele

 ## 📝 License